 - San Jose, Costa Rica

-Although the transfer ratio is not 1:1, you can still find great deals because British Airways uses a distance-based award chart.
-Remember, you’ll get 400 British Airways Avios points for every 500 AMEX Membership Membership Rewards you transfer.
+The transfer ratio is 1:1.
+And you can find great deals because British Airways uses a distance-based award chart!

 One-way coach award flights cost: